Explore the Best Types of Freshwater Fish for Your Aquarium

 Goldeneye cichlids enjoy living in groups.

-There are perhaps dozens of great, easy to care for cichlid species ideal for all types of freshwater aquariums, but the goldeneye cichlid is definitely one of the more visually appealing.
-Its silvery and yellow color and golden-yellow eyes make it stand out despite its small size of 2 to 3 inches.
+Dozens of great, easy-to-care-for cichlid species are ideal for all types of freshwater aquariums.
+However, the goldeneye cichlid (Nannacara anomala) is definitely one of the most visually appealing.
+Its silvery and yellow color and golden-yellow eyes make it stand out, despite its small size of 2 to 3 inches.

-These peaceful little fish enjoy living in groups, both amongst their own species and alongside other small, non-territorial species.
-They prefer warm water of around 72 to 75F with a pH level of around 6 to 7.5.
+Goldeneye cichlids are among the most peaceful cichlid species.
+They enjoy living in groups, both among their own species and alongside other small, non-territorial species.
+They prefer warm water with a pH level of around 6.0 to 7.5.
+These fish have a typical lifespan of around 3 to 5 years.

 Keep in mind that goldeneye cichlids are fairly prolific breeders.
-This means you’ll need to provide them with a fair amount of plant cover and spawning areas.
+To breed your cichlids, you’ll need to provide them with ample plant cover and spawning areas.
+You may also need to increase the water temperature and lower the pH to make it more acidic.

 black-skirt-tetra-fish